alexbreen7/haro_parser/README.md

  - **keywords:** The keywords you'd like to monitor for.
  - **your phone number:** The phone number you'd like to receive the SMS alerts at.

+### Automate the script to run at specific times.
+This is a pretty straightforward script, so I just set up a cron job that runs at 5:35, 12:35, and 5:35 EST. If you're unfamiliar with that you can follow [This Tutorial[(https://towardsdatascience.com/how-to-schedule-python-scripts-with-cron-the-only-guide-youll-ever-need-deea2df63b4e)